demisto/content/Packs/BmcHelixRemedyForce/Integrations/BmcHelixRemedyForce/README.md

 BMC Helix Remedyforce integration allows customers to create/update service requests and incidents.
 It also allows to update status, resolve service requests and incidents with customer notes.
 This integration exposes standard ticketing capabilities that can be utilized as part of automation & orchestration.
-This integration was integrated and tested with version xx of BMCHelixRemedyforce
+This integration was integrated and tested with version 202002.79 of BMC Helix Remedyforce.
-## Configure BMCHelixRemedyforce on Cortex XSOAR
+## Configure BMC Helix Remedyforce on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for **BMCHelixRemedyforce**.
+2. Search for **BMC Helix Remedyforce**.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |